gchq/gaffer-docker/docker/gaffer-rest/federated-example/README.md

 on port 8080 by default).
 The deployment uses map stores to store two sub graphs that can be federated across.
-Basic configuration for federation has been added (under the `config` directory) but can be modified to test out different senarios, please see the [documentation](https://gchq.github.io/gaffer-doc/latest/administration-guide/gaffer-stores/federated-store.html) for more information.
+Basic configuration for federation has been added (under the `config` directory) but can be modified to test out different scenarios, please see the [documentation](https://gchq.github.io/gaffer-doc/latest/administration-guide/gaffer-stores/federated-store.html) for more information.